 The chapter works closely with its parent organization, the North Carolina Wildlife Federation and its statewide programs, with special emphasis on the Butterfly Highway,

-Eco Kids, Clean and Green, and Deer Donation programs.
+Eco Kids, and Clean and Green, programs.
 See the specific Programs pages for additional information.

 With a diverse and enthusiastic membership, the chapter engages in a variety of activities in support of its mission, in addition to the keystone programs noted above.
 These include community outreach at public events, conservation projects, and periodic outings and activities.